senseobservationsystems/react-native-twilio-video-webrtc/README.md

 There's a bug where mirroring of local video sometimes isn't set correctly.
 Especially if there are more than one local video being rendered.

+### Additional info for Android

+Most of changes that we add located in `com.twiliorn.library.niceday` package:

+- `NDExtra.java`: Extra methods and parameters that we added on `CustomTwilioVideoView`.

+- `NDHelper.java`: Helpers, can be used anywhere.

+- `TwilioEvent.java`: Custom TwilioEvent.

+- `TwilioStereoTonePlayer.java`:  To enable stereo output (used in EMDR)

 ---

 Upstream README continues below…